DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 > [!abstract]+ **The Players' Choice**
 > The Krezkovs, self-reliant and proud, would never dream of asking the players to find Ilya or stop the Abbot for them.
 If the players offer to do so, however, the Krezkovs are humbled and brought to tears with gratitude, though they apologize for not having much to offer in thanks.
 (Even if the players don’t offer to do so, Ezmerelda d'Avenir will recruit them to save Ilya and defeat the Abbot after meeting Ezmerelda in [[#K2c.
 The East Wing]].)
 >
-> The Krezkovs also have additional aid in locating Ilya: Ezmerelda d’Avenir, a monster hunter and a friend of the Krezkovs, has been traversing the Svalich Woods for the past several days in search of him.
+> The Krezkovs also have additional aid in locating Ilya and stopping the Abbot: Ezmerelda d’Avenir, a monster hunter and a friend of the Krezkovs, has been traversing the Svalich Woods for the past several days in search of Ilya, after staying at the Abbey.
+If the players agree to aid Dmitri and Anna in either plight, the Krezkovs strongly advise them seek Ezmerelda out before attempting anything on their own.
 (See **Ezmerelda’s Visit** below for more information.)

 > [!lore]+ **Ezmerelda’s Visit**
 > Five years ago, shortly after she and Dr. Rudolph van Richten parted ways, Ezmerelda d’Avenir was grievously wounded in a werewolf attack in the western woods of Barovia, losing her lower right leg to the jaws of Kiril Stoyanovich—the werewolf that now leads the Barovian pack.